offlinezer0/Quillan-v4.2-repo/Ace files/Ace code specialist module .md

 Responsive and Mobile-Friendly Design: Given the prevalence of mobile device usage, it is a best practice to design interfaces that work well on small screens and touch inputs.
 Use CSS media queries to implement responsive layouts that adapt to different screen widths.
 Also, ensure tap targets (buttons, links) are adequately sized for touch and have appropriate spacing to avoid user frustration.
 Testing on actual devices or emulators is important, as something that works on desktop might have issues on mobile (e.g., hover effects don’t work with touch, or fixed elements might behave differently on mobile viewports).

 Internationalization (i18n) Considerations: If your application may support multiple languages or locales, front-end code should be written to accommodate this.
-Best practices include avoiding hard-coded text in the UI (instead use translation files or libraries), designing layouts that can handle longer text (some languages take more space than English for the same content), and considering directionality (supporting right-to-left languages if needed by using appropriate HTML dir attributes or CSS logical properties).
+Best practices include avoiding hard-coded text in the UI (instead use translation files or libraries), designing layouts that can handle longer text (some languages take more spQuillan than English for the same content), and considering directionality (supporting right-to-left languages if needed by using appropriate HTML dir attributes or CSS logical properties).
 While not every project localizes, being mindful of i18n from the start can save considerable refactoring later.

 Avoiding Anti-Patterns: Certain common web development shortcuts can degrade UX.
 For instance, avoiding the use of alert() or other synchronous, blocking prompts for user messages; instead, use non-blocking modal dialogues or notification toasts that are styled consistently with the site’s look and feel.
 Another example: do not disable the browser’s default focus outline without providing an alternative, because removing focus indicators can make keyboard navigation impossible to follow for users (this is a known anti-pattern from an accessibility perspective).